Optimal learning with Bernstein Online Aggregation: Second order regret bounds for the BOA procedure

-Second, we consider the indices $t$ that do not belong to $\mathcal T_j$.
-Then $\eta_{j,t}\ell_{j,t+1}\le 1/2 $ and the same reasoning than in the proof of Theorem \ref{th:regad} applies.
-The recursive formulas \eqref{eq:rec1} and \eqref{eq:recurs} hold.
-To conclude, we apply recursive formulas \eqref{eq:rec1}, \eqref{eq:recurs} and \eqref{eq:et} and we obtain the upper bound

-We have the elementary bounds $ \sum_{t\in\mathcal T_j}E_{j,t+1}\le 8E_j$ and $\log(\eta_{j,1}/\eta_{j,n})\le \log(\sqrt n E/2^{-c})$.
-Then Theorem \ref{th:regadEt} is proved using similar arguments than in the proof of Theorem 6 in \cite{cesabianchi:mansour:stoltz:2007}. \end{proof} The advantage of the adaptive BOA procedure compared with the procedures studied in \cite{gaillard:stoltz:vanerven:2014} is to be adaptive to unknown ranges.
-The price to pay is an additional term depending on the variability of the adaptive learning rates $\eta_{j,t}$ through time.
+The advantage of the adaptive BOA procedure compared with the procedures studied in \cite{gaillard:stoltz:vanerven:2014,luo:schapire:2015,koolen:vanerven:2015} is to be adaptive to unknown ranges.
+The price to pay is an additional logarithmic term $\log(E)+c\log(2)$ depending on the variability of the adaptive learning rates $\eta_{j,t}$ through time.
 Such losses are avoidable in the case of one single adaptive learning rate $\eta_{j,t}=\eta_{t}$, for all $1\le j\le M$.
-Wether this extra term can be avoided in the multiple learning rates case is an open question.
+Notice also that the relative entropy bound is only achieved in the case of one single adaptive learning rate as then $\mathcal K(\pi',\pi_0)=\mathcal K(\pi,\pi_0)$.
+It is a drawback of the multiple learning rates procedures compared with the single ones of \cite{luo:schapire:2015,koolen:vanerven:2015} achieving such relative entropy bounds.
+Whether those drawbacks of multiple learning rates procedures can be avoided is an open question.